Remedy Entertainment: Diversifying portfolio (2016–present)

 In May 2021, it was announced that Tencent acquired a minority stake of 3.8% in the company from sales of shares from Accendo Capital, which still otherwise held 14% ownership in Remedy.
 Remedy and Tencent announced in December 2021 that Remedy was working on a new online game to be published by Tencent under the code name Vanguard.
-While Vanguard was originally planned as a free-to-play title, Remedy announced in November 2023 that they shifted the game to be a premium-price title, and was now developing it under the codename Kestrel.
+While Vanguard was originally planned as a free-to-play title, Remedy announced in November 2023 that it shifted the game to be a premium-price title, and was now developing it under the codename Kestrel.
 However, by May 2024, Remedy and Tencent agreed to cancel further development of Kestrel in favor of Remedy focusing on its existing IP.

-Remedy announced plans to open a new studio in Sweden in the first half of 2022, as based on their experience from working during the COVID-19 pandemic, they found a need for a hybrid work model for their Sweden-based staff.
+Remedy announced plans to open a new studio in Sweden in the first half of 2022, as based on its experience from working during the COVID-19 pandemic, it found a need for a hybrid work model for its Sweden-based staff.

-In April 2022, Remedy announced that with funding from Rockstar Games, they were remaking Max Payne and Max Payne 2 in the Northlight engine for PlayStation 5, Windows, and Xbox Series X/S.
+In April 2022, Remedy announced that with funding from Rockstar Games, it was remaking Max Payne and Max Payne 2 in the Northlight engine for PlayStation 5, Windows, and Xbox Series X/S.

-In February 2024, Remedy purchased all rights for Control from 505 Games for €17 million in February 2024.
+In February 2024, Remedy purchased all rights for Control from 505 Games for €17 million.
 In May, it was announced that CFO Terhi Kauppi would be leaving the company at the end of the following month.

-In August 2024, Remedy announced a "strategic cooperation agreement" with Annapurna Pictures which brings Annapurna in to co-produce Control 2 as well as provide 50% of the development costs, and provides options for film and television projects involving Alan Wake and Control.
+In August 2024, Remedy announced a "strategic cooperation agreement" with Annapurna Pictures which brings Annapurna in to co-finance Control 2, covering 50% of the development costs, and provides options for film and television projects involving Alan Wake and Control.
 The following month, Tencent agreed to give the company a €15 million convertible loan, pending approval, which could ultimately be converted into around 6% of the company, thus increasing Tencent's stake to 20%.

-By June 2025, Remedy had increased their headcount by 6.6% to 385 employees.
+By June 2025, Remedy had increased its headcount by 6.6% to 385 employees.
 That month, the studio released FBC: Firebreak, a multi-player standalone game based on Control.
 The game failed to meet sales expectations, leading to Remedy anticipating negative profit for the year.
 CEO Tero Virtala voluntarily stepped down from the role in October 2025.